WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 First the richly furnished parlor.
 Then the wooden staircase and cobwebs.
 And now even the cool air rising off the stones of the floors and walls.

-The interior was fabricated for effect.

-Furnishings could be replicated from any sales catalogue of the early 20th century.
-Cobwebs from any pre-interstellar horror film.

 The stone facade covered a steel hull.
 Gnasher's ship was no less impenetrable than any other class 10 ship.
 But the similarity of its interior to a dark haunting castle was chilling.
 &nbsp;